junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 The idea comes to Dean when he sits back down in front of the laptop, with Cas flipping old research books on the other side.

 The screen shows a website that cumulated all the *Supernatural* books people managed to find over the years, some are published, some aren't.
-They seem to be not as complete as Metatron's book provider (it doesn't have the one Metatron seems to be able to find out about Charlie and the djinn last week), but already enough to make Dean frown at the so-called "wiki" page with knuckles pressed on his temples.
+They seem to be not as complete as Metatron's book provider (it doesn't have the one Metatron seems to be able to find out about Charlie and the djinn last week, or the week before when Sam went to Purgatory), but already enough to make Dean frown at the so-called "wiki" page with knuckles pressed on his temples.
 He gets the link from Charlie, who is more than glad to share it and promise to dig around and hack to find if there are more that she can help.

 "I'm gonna give Chuck a call," Dean says suddenly.
 "Or at least find out what happened to him, how come it's suddenly Kevin's turn but the books are still coming out.
 I blame Chuck for turning Metatron into our number one perv fan."